 9 Quick Tips to Say Goodbye to Flat Chocolate Chip Cookies

-If your chocolate chip cookies look like they should be served with maple syrup (a la pancakes), you’ve come to the right place!
+Do your chocolate chip cookies look like they should be served with maple syrup, because they are as flat as pancakes?
+You’ve come to the right place if you want to fix this frustrating issue!

 There’s nothing I like better than a warm chocolate chip cookie fresh from the oven.